Learning Disability Today

 Mental health problems and suicide are more frequent in autistic adults than general population.
 While 25% of the general population of adults in the UK suffers a diagnosable mental health problem, these problems affect nearly 80% of those on the autism spectrum; depression and anxiety being the leading mental health issues experienced by these individuals.

-Dogs assist suicide prevention strategies in this high-risk group
+Dog ownership assist suicide prevention strategies

 This study aimed to generate a framework of well-being outcomes for dog-related activities in autistic adults and compare it to the framework generated for a general adult population.